vbe0201/boros/docs/internals/task_management.rst

   and drives its execution.
 This allows us to introduce cooperative scheduling points with the ``await`` keyword.

-We provide a user-facing :class:`~boros._low_level.Task` abstraction on the Python side which exposes some metadata about a task in the system, but is otherwise not relevant for the intricacies of task handling.
+We provide a user-facing :class:`~boros._impl.Task` abstraction on the Python side which exposes some metadata about a task in the system, but is otherwise not relevant for the intricacies of task handling.